puzzle/ops-techlab-rancher/labs/30_dailybusiness.md

 # Lab 3: Daily Business

-This first chapter gives an overview of the Rancher Achritecture and how to install Rancher into your environment.
+This chapter gives an overview of the main day two operations.

 ## Chapter Content